Redocly/redocly-cli/docs/custom-plugins/custom-decorators.md

 # Decorators in plugins

-Decorators transform API descriptions, by adding, removing, or changing elements of the document.
+Decorators transform API definitions, by adding, removing, or changing elements of the document.
 Before you build your own decorators:

 * [Learn about Redocly decorators](../decorators.md).
 * [Check the list of built-in decorators](../decorators.md#list-of-decorators).